angitha-mriduraj/angitha-mriduraj.github.io/content/about/_index.md

         end_date: "2024"
 ---

-**Hi there!** I'm Angitha, and I'm passionate about transforming our understanding of immunology into innovative therapies.
+**Hi there!** I'm Angitha, and I'm passionate about transforming what we know about immunology into innovative therapies.

 By focusing on vaccine design and antibody engineering, I aim to:
 1. leverage the natural immune response
 2. create personalized treatments, and
 3. develop accessible therapies for autoimmune diseases

-I believe in curiosity-driven evidence-based science that pushes the boundaries of knowledge and embraces serendipity to fuel innovative discoveries.
+I believe in curiosity-driven science, where small questions, asked carefully and consistently, grow into bigger discoveries.

 Shoot me an email if you’d like to chat! 🙂